openhie/facility-recon/docs/source/quick/quick-dhis2.md

 ## Sync

-Select 'View Data Sources' from the 'Data Sources' dropdown.
+Select View Data Sources from the Data Sources tab.

-The data will not be pulled from DHIS2 unless you FORCE SYNC or SYNC UPDATE.
+The data will not be pulled from DHIS2 unless you Force Sync or Sync Update.
 * Click next to the DHIS source you added to select it.
-* Click SYNC UPDATE
+* Click Sync Update.

 ![](../img/dhis2_added.png)